Cannibal Corpse: Controversy and censorship

-In response to accusations that his band's lyrics desensitize people to violence, Alex Webster argued death metal fans enjoy the music only because they know the violence depicted in its lyrics is not real: "If you really saw someone get their brains bashed in right in front of you, I think it would have a pretty dramatic impact [...] you'd react to it, no matter how many movies you've watched or how much gore metal you've listened to [...] even though we've got crazy entertainment now, our social realities are actually a bit more civilized than they were back then [...] we're not hanging people or whipping them in the street and I think that's positive improvement for any society".
+In response to accusations that his band's lyrics desensitize people to violence, Alex Webster argued death metal fans enjoy the music only because they know the violence depicted in its lyrics is not real.
+He argued "If you really saw someone get their brains bashed in right in front of you, I think it would have a pretty dramatic impact" regardless of how many movies or metal one experienced.
+He also noted that despite entertainment being more intense, society had improved and become more civilized over time.
 He also believes the violent lyrics can have positive value, saying "it's good to have anger music as a release."

-George Fisher has dismissed the notion that extreme music "[undermines] the youth," sarcastically saying: "Yeah, because we want people to get arrested and not come to our shows.
+George Fisher has dismissed the notion that extreme music undermines the youth, sarcastically saying: "Yeah, because we want people to get arrested and not come to our shows.
 We want regular jobs – great plan!”
-He further stated: "There's nothing ever serious [in the lyrics].
-We're not thinking of anybody in particular that we're trying to kill, or harm or anything."
-When pressed on his personal feelings in regard to performing some of Barnes' more extreme lyrics, being the father of two daughters, he stated: "If one of my daughters went to college and was raped or something [...] would I then want to play those songs on stage?
-I don’t know.
-I’d have to cross that bridge.
-I can understand how some people would be like, 'If it’s happening with you and your daughters, you should feel that uncomfortable with everybody,' and I don't have a problem with at least listening to people's opinions about it."
+He also noted that the lyrics are not serious, and they are not about harming anybody in particular.
+When pressed on his personal feelings in regard to performing some of Barnes' more extreme lyrics, being the father of two daughters, he admitted he did not know if he would want to perform them if such things happened to his daughters, though he would "have to cross that bridge".
+He expressed understanding with the opinion that "If it’s happening with you and your daughters, you should feel that uncomfortable with everybody", and he was willing to hear people out.

 United States

 Cannibal Corpse have been subject to obscenity controversy since virtually the beginning of their career.

-In May 1995, then-US Senator Bob Dole accused Cannibal Corpse—along with hip hop acts including the Geto Boys and 2 Live Crew—of undermining the national character of the United States.
+In May 1995, then-US Senator Bob Dole accused Cannibal Corpse—along with hip-hop acts including the Geto Boys and 2 Live Crew—of undermining the national character of the United States.
 A year later, the band came under fire again, this time as part of a campaign by William Bennett, Senator Joe Lieberman, then-Senator Sam Nunn, and National Congress of Black Women chair C. Delores Tucker to get major record labels—including Time Warner, Sony, Thorn-EMI, PolyGram and Bertelsmann—to "dump 20 recording groups [...] responsible for the most offensive lyrics".